Mapping a 50-spin-qubit network through correlated sensing

-By mapping back the signal through the spin chain, the five spin frequencies and the 4 coupling frequencies are directly correlated.
-As a result, the spins are characterized by their connection to the chain, rather than by their individual, generally degenerate, frequencies (Fig. \ref{fig:spin_networks}b).
+By mapping back the signal through the spin chain, the five spin frequencies and the 4 coupling frequencies are directly correlated: they are found to originate from the same branch of the network.
+As spins are now characterized by their connection to the chains, rather than by their individual, generally degenerate, frequencies (Fig. \ref{fig:spin_networks}b), they can be uniquely identified.
 Additionally, the chains enable measuring individual spin-spin couplings in spectrally crowded regions (Fig. \ref{fig:spin_networks}c).
-As an example, the expected density of spins at frequency $A_4$ is around 30 spins per kHz (Supplementary Fig. \ref{fig:spin_density}), making Spin 4 challenging to access directly from the electron spin.
-However, because Spin 3 probes a different part of space, Spin 4 can be accessed through the chain, as demonstrated by the single-frequency oscillation in Fig. \ref{fig:sedorception}f.
+As an example, the expected density of spins at frequency $A_4$ is around 30 spins per kHz (Supplementary Fig. 6), making Spin 4 challenging to access directly from the electron spin.
+However, because Spin 3 probes only a small part of space, Spin 4 can be accessed through the chain, as demonstrated by the single-frequency oscillation in Fig. \ref{fig:sedorception}f.
 Another advantage over previous methods \cite{abobeih_atomicscale_2019} is that our sequences are sensitive to both the magnitude and the sign of the couplings, at the cost of requiring observable polarisation of the spins in the chain.
 The sign of the couplings provides additional information for reconstructing the network (Fig. \ref{fig:sedorception}g).